 Water is transmitted slowly through the ground; therefore, there is somewhat of a lag between the fluctuations of the river and fluctuations of the adjacent water table.
 The longer the river maintains its high stage, the farther back from the river will the water table be affected.
 The monthly water levels in wells 266 and 361 are plotted in comparison with the monthly stage of Arkansas River in figure 15.
 Both wells are shallow and are situated in the valley a quarter of a mile or less from the river.
 The wells in figure 15 are close enough to the river so that the fluctuations in their water levels follow very closely fluctuations of the water surface in the river.

 Figure 15--Hydrographs showing the monthly water levels in wells 266 and 361 and the monthly stages of Arkansas River, in 1940 and 1941.
 The stages of the river shown are for the same days the water levels in the wells were measured.
-A larger version of this figure is available.

 The high stages caused by floods are usually of short duration and, therefore, do not affect the ground-water levels very far back from the river.
 Slichter (1906, p.
 39) made water-level observations in test wells adjacent to the river during a flood on July 27, 1904.
 He found that the water levels in wells within 900 feet of the river fluctuated quite accurately with the changing level in the river, but that the water level in a test well half a mile from the river showed no effect of the flood.